itinstructor/OregonTrailAdventure/README.md

 # La Aventura del Sendero de Oregon (The Oregon Trail Adventurs)

-Practice GitHub project using ChatGPT and shared coding for Intro to Computer Science.
+Practice GitHub project using ChatGPT and shared coding for Intro to Computer Science Fa23.

 # Collaborators: